Takazudo/outline.vim/README.txt

 =====================================================================
 * ChangeLog

+0.31 (2009-11-29)
+	- Refactoring update.
+	- Bug Fix: Some erros caused by GUI tabs avoided.

 0.3 (2009-11-28)
 	- Bug fix: Got trouble in refreshing when parentBuf and outlineBuf were in different GUI tab.
 	- Whitespace chars in outlineBuf were changed to tabs from spaces.

 0.2 (2009-11-25)
-	- Bug fix: refreshing outlineBuf didn't work correctly when node num got decreased.
+	- Bug fix: Refreshing outlineBuf didn't work correctly when node num got decreased.
 	- Cursor focus to outlineBuf after refresh avoided.